grindarius/fina/README.md

 Our main language of development is [TypeScript](https://www.typescriptlang.org/)

 ## Project setup
-This project needs minimum of
+This project requires minimum of
 - Nodejs v12,
 - npm v7